-- 1 unexcused absence = parental notification by letter from the School - 2 unexcused absences = parental notification by letter from the School - 5 unexcused absences = mandatory attendance at the school's Early Warning Meeting - 7 unexcused absences = a Petition is filed against the parent or guardian in the Limestone County Juvenile Court
+- 1 unexcused absence = parental notification by letter from the School. - 2 unexcused absences = parental notification by letter from the School. - 5 unexcused absences = mandatory attendance at the school's Early Warning Meeting. - 7 unexcused absences = a Petition is filed against the parent or guardian in the Limestone County Juvenile Court.

-The Early Warning meeting shall be set by the school attendance officer and is a mandatory meeting.
-This meeting is also an opportunity for the parent or guardian to discuss the attendance of their child with school officials, and to ask any questions regarding attendance.
-Failure to attend this meeting will result in an immediate Petition being filed against the parent or guardian.
+The Early Warning Meeting shall be set by the school attendance officer and is a mandatory meeting.
+This meeting is also an opportunity for the parent or guardian to discuss the attendance of their child with school officials and to ask any questions regarding attendance.
+Failure to attend this meeting will result in an immediate petition being filed against the parent or guardian.

-If a Petition is filed in the Limestone County Juvenile Court against a parent or guardian for truancy, they will be required to appear before the Juvenile Court Judge.
-If found guilty of the charge, they shall receive a misdemeanor conviction, and may receive a fine of up to \$6000 and be sentenced up to 1 year in the county jail.
+If a petition is filed in the Limestone County Juvenile Court against a parent or guardian for truancy, he/she will be required to appear before the Juvenile Court Judge.
+If found guilty of the charge, he/she shall receive a misdemeanor conviction, and may be fined up to \$6000, and sentenced up to 1 year in the county jail.
 The parent or guardian and the student may also be ordered to participate in programs that address the issues relating to the truancy of the student.